What is a Sole Trader?

 - Some companies may insist you are a Limited Company before they enter into contracts with your business.

 - If you need to take out a business loan to expand the business, you may not want to be personally liable for the business loan.
-As a Sole Trader, any risk is a personal risk whereas as a Limited Company you are not personally liable as the company is a separate legal entity.
+As a Sole Trader, any risk is a personal risk.
+On the other hand, as a company, you are not personally liable because a company is a separate legal entity.

 - Some organisations, like Enterprise Ireland, insist that you are a Limited Company to receive funding.